lucas2595/js2jl/README.md

 *  `?` followed by `:`, `filter`, `map`, `reduce` followed by `initial`, `method` followed by `arguments`.

 Only `if`, `reduce` and `method` are currently supporting three arguments.
 The rest uses only 2.
 Arrays, objects, and strings (but only strings that don't contain any spaces for now) are being parsed; the rest is treated as variables.

+Important:
+1. Operators and operands **must** be separated by a space.
+2. to make `{"var": ""}` use two spaces one after another.

+[Here's a sandbox](https://codesandbox.io/embed/wandering-lake-cil4d?fontsize=14&hidenavigation=1) with this project running